Welcome to Code Your Future and to the world of programming!

 This course is designed for complete beginners.
 If you've never programmed before, don't worry - you're definitely on the right course!

 We'll do a 5-minute quiz to help us find out the class's level, using the fun app called "Kahoot".

 Let's look at some of the tools we use to communicate with you during the course.
-You should have installed the following but let's check to make sure we all know what we are doing.
+You have installed these accounts during your class preparation.
+Together we will now check to make sure we all know what we are doing.

 Log in to the Code Your Future Intro to Coding Workspace